MiqueiasDevGames/Godot-SplashScreen-Android-12/README.md

   android:name="org.godotengine.plugin.v1.PluginSplashScreen"
   android:value="com.matematica.canhaokids.PluginSplashScreen" /> ``

- - Check the ExampleAndroidManifest.xml in the src folder
+ - Check the ExampleAndroidManifest.xml in the Android/src folder

  - Finally copy the xml from the res/values ​​folder of this project and paste it in the res/values ​​folder of android/build/